auth0/lock/README.md

 ## Usage

 You can use **Auth0Lock** with [Popup mode][popup-mode] or [Redirect mode][redirect-mode].
+To learn more about these modes, you can read the [Authentication Modes][authentication-modes] page.
-There are different ways of implementing those according to your application needs.
-To see what kind of settings you should be using you can check the [Types of Applications][application-types] article.
+There are different ways of implementing them according to your application needs.
+To see what kind of settings you should be using you can check the [Types of Applications article][application-types].

 ```js
 // Initialize Auth0Lock with your `clientID` and `domain`